 1. Discover the History and Legends of Edinburgh Castle

-Here we are at the number one spot for the best things to do in Edinburgh—exploring Edinburgh Castle.
-Perched high on Castle Rock, it’s a powerful symbol of Scotland's turbulent history and resilience.
+Topping the list of the best things to do in Edinburgh is exploring Edinburgh Castle.
+Perched high on Castle Rock, the fortress is a powerful symbol of Scotland's turbulent history and resilience.

 Once a royal residence and military stronghold, Edinburgh Castle has played a key role in Scotland's battles for independence.
 Inside, marvel at the dazzling Crown Jewels and the legendary Stone of Destiny, used for centuries to crown Scottish kings.